Jarno458/SatisfactoryArchipelagoMod/Docs/AdditionalMods.md

 - [Resource Roulette](https://ficsit.app/mod/ResourceRoulette) - Randomize the location of resource nodes
 - [Infinite Zoop](https://ficsit.app/mod/InfiniteZoop) - Adds a research tree in the MAM where you can improve your Zoop capacity.
 Also enables multi-row & column Wall and Foundation construction.
+- [Random Start Location](https://ficsit.app/mod/RandomStart) - The game already spawns you in a random position within your chosen start location.
+This mod lets you start in a truly random location.
+Be prepared to start a new save if it spawns you in an unfortunate location.